Main 14 Festivals in Barcelona to Attend

 Festa Major de Gràcia is a beloved neighborhood festival held from the 15th until the 21st of August every year.
 The streets of Gràcia are transformed with colorful decorations and cultural events.

 Residents spend months planning and creating elaborate decorations, with each street vying for the best-decorated title.
-The festival features outdoor concerts, art installations, and activities for all ages.
+The festival includes outdoor concerts, art installations, and activities for all ages.

 Street during Festa Major de Gràcia